Jac-Zac/My-home-config/README.md

 Now I will be focusing on other things but also better my configuration for m1 Mac

 ### Problems ❌
 If you happen to run into some problems you can just open an issue, I'll try to solve it as soon as possible.
+Othewise you can contact me by sending me an email.